The Prerequisite Courses CS 201, 401, and 402

 CS 401 as a Prerequisite Course

-New graduate students who fulfill the following criteria may be asked to take CS 401 as a prerequisite course:
+You may be asked to take CS 401 as a prerequisite course if:

-- Degree-seeking graduate CS students without an undergraduate degree in Computer Science.
+- You are without an undergraduate degree in Computer Science.

-- Non-degree graduate CS students without an undergraduate degree in Computer Science.
+- You are a non-degree graduate CS students without an undergraduate degree in Computer Science.

-- Non-CS IIT graduate students who are planning to transfer to the CS department and would like to register for CS courses.
+- You are a non-CS Illinois Tech graduate student planning to transfer into the CS department and would like to register for CS courses.

-Students who have taken two semesters of programming courses (including a Data Structures course equivalent to CS 331: Data Structures and Algorithms) from an accredited university and passed then with a grade of B or better are generally considered to have completed the equivalent of CS 401.
+If you have taken two semesters of programming courses (including a Data Structures course equivalent to CS 331: Data Structures and Algorithms) from an accredited university and passed then with a grade of "B" or better, you are generally considered to have completed the equivalent of CS 401.

 The CS 201/401 Placement Exam

-Students who are required to take CS 401 and have not already taken CS 201 are required to take the department's CS 201/401 Placement Exam to determine whether or not they should take CS 201.
-The exam tests a student's ability to code in Java, on a PC, in a computer lab.
+You are required to take the department's CS 201/401 Placement Exam to determine whether you should take CS 201 if you are required to take CS 401 and have not already taken CS 201.
+The exam tests your ability to code in Java on a PC in a computer lab.

 - You can skip CS 201 and take CS 401 and 402, concurrently if you wish, with very strong programming skills.

-- Students with good programming skills can skip CS 201 and take CS 401 and 402 as a two-semester sequence.
+- You can skip CS 201 and take CS 401 and 402 as a two-semester sequence with good programming skills.

-- Students without significant programming skills must take CS 201, 401, and 402 as a three-semester sequence.
+- You must take CS 201, 401, and 402 as a three-semester sequence without significant programming skills.

-Students who have taken CS 201 at IIT and earned a grade of B or better are considered to have good programming skills and may take CS 401 and 402 in sequence.
-Students who earned a grade of A in CS 201 are considered to have very strong programming skills and may take CS 401 and CS 402 concurrently.
+If you have taken CS 201 at Illinois Tech and earned a grade of B or better, you are considered to have good programming skills and may take CS 401 and 402 in sequence.
+If you earned a grade of A in CS 201, you are considered to have very strong programming skills and may take CS 401 and CS 402 concurrently.